 Transitional Care Programs

 The objective of our Transitional Care strategy is to develop and implement effective and innovative programs designed to provide patient care outside of the hospital and in more comfortable care settings, such as a patient’s own home.
 We call this the “Care Continuum.”
 These evidenced-based innovations are grouped into three broad categories: Home Based Care, Post-Acute Care, and End-of-Life Care.

 Home Sweet Home

-Home Based Care, or care provided in the home, can take the place of an actual hospital admission (Home Hospital), prevent an emergency room or urgent care visit (Partners Mobile Observation Unit) or help patients self-manage their Congestive Heart Failure at home (CHF Telemonitoring).
+Home Based Care, or care provided in the home, can take the place of an actual hospital admission (Home Hospital), prevent an emergency room or urgent care visit (Mass General Brigham Mobile Observation Unit) or help patients self-manage their Congestive Heart Failure at home (CHF Telemonitoring).